Boise, Idaho: Tribes and First Contact

-After the conclusion of the war of 1812, up until the 1840s, Oregon, while officially "jointly administered", was solely dominated by the British Hudson's Bay Company (HBC), which had a land connection to the inland of the Canadian Prairies via York Factory Express.
+After the conclusion of the war of 1812, until the 1840s, Oregon, while officially "jointly administered", was solely dominated by the British Hudson's Bay Company (HBC), which had a land connection to the inland of the Canadian Prairies via York Factory Express.
 Snake Country, including Boise Valley remained independent and relatively free of settler passage and incursion.
-This was due to two main reasons.
-Firstly, the general region to the East of the Rockies at the time, was described in the media and literature of Eastern US as the "Great American Desert", an arid unproductive region, unsuitable for habitation.
-Thus the region of Boise itself was of no interest to settlers.
-Oregon Country, on the other side of the Rockies, was however a desirable destination for settlers.
-Nevertheless, the British had an official policy of discouraging American settlers.
-Thus, settler incursions into Boise Valley along the Oregon Trail remained low, until early 1840s.
+There were two main reasons for this.
+Firstly, the general region east of the Cascades and west of the Rockies was described at the time in the media and literature of the eastern US as the "Great American Desert", an arid unproductive region, unsuitable for habitation.
+This discouraged settlers from traveling to the region of Boise; however, Oregon Country, on the other side of the Cascades, was a desirable destination for them.
+Nevertheless, the British had an official policy of discouraging American settlers, and settler incursions into Boise Valley along the Oregon Trail remained low until the early 1840s.

 The HBC established a fort in the region, the Old Fort Boise, 40 mi west, near Parma, down the Boise River near its confluence with the Snake River at the Oregon border.
-They were present in the fort until 1844, handing the fort over to the United States Army afterwards.
+The HBC was present at the fort until 1844, and afterward handed it over to the United States Army.